 It’s important to note that you should always see a doctor following an accident, even if you don’t think you were injured.
 Sometimes concussions, whiplash, and other serious injuries such as internal bleeding or fractures may be present.
 Also, injuries requiring medical treatment may show up days, weeks, or even months following an accident.
 If you don’t have proof of your injuries or doctor visits, you may be out of luck should you need reimbursement for medical care down the road and want to file a claim.

 Car accidents are traumatic, and the injuries they cause can be physically and emotionally devastating.
 At David I. Fuchs, Injury & Accident Lawyer, P.A., attorney David Fuchs will negotiate your claim to assist in your fight for fair compensation.
-To schedule a free case consultation with a knowledgeable car accident lawyer, call (954) 568-3636 today, or reach out online.
+To schedule a free case consultation with a knowledgeable car accident lawyer, reach out online.